chrisdoc/thesis/thesis.md

 system and maintains no record of previous locations and speed.
 In each iteration dices a new direction and speed within a predefined range
 @Camp2002.
-An example for a generated random walk is depicted in Fig. [fig:randomwalk].
+An example for a generated random walk is depicted in Figure [fig:randomwalk].
 The speed is limited to the interval $0..5$ and angle is limited to $-15..15^\circ$.
 The mobility of entities in nature is unpredictable, therefore a variety of models exists in literature.
 These models try to describe the mobility for different scenarios.
 The random walk model is a memory-less system and maintains no record of previous locations and speed.
 In each iteration dices a new direction and speed within a predefined range @Camp2002.
-An example for a generated random walk is depicted in Fig. [fig:randomwalk].
-The speed is limited to the interval $0..5$ and angle is limited to $-15..15^\circ$.
+An example for a generated random walk is depicted in Figure [fig:randomwalk].
+The speed is limited to the interval $0..5$ and angle is limited to

-[ymin=0,xlabel=<span>meter</span>,ylabel=<span>meter</span>,title=<span>Random
+$-15..15^\circ$.

+[ymin=0,xmajorgrids,ymajorgrids,xlabel=<span>meter</span>,ylabel=<span>meter</span>,title=<span>Random
 Walk</span>] table[mark=none]<span>random.csv</span>;

 [fig:randomwalk]

-### Manhattan Grid
+### Manhattan Mobility Model

 In a Manhattan grid scenario streets are aligned in a square grid.
 It is named after the district Manhattan in the City of New York.
-Fig. [fig:manhattan] shows a map of Manhattan and its road network.
+Figure [fig:manhattan] shows a map of Manhattan and its road network.
 It can be seen that roads consist of straight lines and each junction forms a right angle.
-The Manhattan Grid mobility model can work on any road network.
+The Manhattan mobility model can work on any road network @Zhou2004.
 At each junction, the logic is executed which decides if the current street shall be used or a different one.
 The logic can be modeled as a random number generator with a defined probability density function.
 For example the probability to drive straight can be $60\%$, turn right $30\%$ and turn left $10\%$.
 The Manhattan Grid mobility